As of Dec 2, 2017, Rite Aid operated 4,404 stores in 31 states and the District of Columbia.

 In fiscal 2017, the company opened 12 new stores, closed 40 stores, remodeled/expanded 350 stores, acquired 3 stores, and relocated 24 stores.
-During the first half of fiscal 2018, the company opened 2 new stores and closed 31 stores.
-On Jun 29, 2017, the company called off the planned merger with Walgreens Boots Alliance (WBA), and instead announced plans to sell WBA 2,186 Rite Aid stores and 3 distribution centers.
+During the first nine months of fiscal 2018, the company opened 3 new stores, closed 38 stores and sold 97 stores to Walgreens Boots Alliance (WBA).
+On Jun 29, 2017, the company called off a planned merger with WBA, and instead announced plans to sell to WBA 1,932 Rite Aid stores and 3 distribution centers.

 At the end of fiscal 2017, the company owned 253 drugstore facilities and leased 4,283 drugstore facilities under non-cancelable leases.
 Many leases have original terms of 10 to 22 years and most contain renewal options, some of which involve rent increases.
 Additionally, the company had 6,323,122 square feet of excess space, 3,288,290 square feet of which was subleased.